Totengeist/Shipyard/README.md

 3. Point your webserver at the `src/public` directory.
 (From here, we'll use `https://example.com` as the root of Shipyard.)
 4. Navigate to `https://example.com/install/` to run the initial migration.
-5. **Delete the install directory.** Shipyard is in an early stage of development and doesn't have a proper installer yet. **Running the installer for a second time will reset the database.**
+5. **Delete the install directory.** Shipyard is in an early stage of development and doesn't have a proper installer yet. **Leaving the installer in place could allow an attacker to reset the database.**
 6. Login to the administrator account and set the email address and password.
 The default login credentials are:

    Username: `admin@tls-wiki.com`